 Our work stands on the principles of Dorothy Day & Peter Maurin's Catholic Worker movement.

 We are OF the Earth; not just ON the Earth.
-It is Mother Gaia which supports All of Life.
+It is Mother Earth which supports All of Life.
 Ours is to be aware, recognize our Oneness with Nature and steward that which sustains us.

 At a personal level, this is humble reverence and conservation.
 It is being a lover and defender of Earth.